Kidnapping of Kevin Lunney

-On 17 September 2019 Kevin Lunney, chief operating officer of Quinn Industrial Holdings, was abducted from his home near Derrylin, beaten and left near Drumcoghill, County Cavan.
+On 17 September 2019, Kevin Lunney, chief operating officer of Quinn Industrial Holdings (QIH), was abducted from his home near Derrylin in the south of County Fermanagh, beaten, and left near Drumcoghill in County Cavan.

 Abduction

-On the 17 September 2019, he drove into the laneway leading to his home and noticed a white car ahead of him, which quickly reversed into his car.
-He locked the doors but two men smashed the windows and dragged him out.
+On the 17 September 2019, Kevin Lunney drove into the laneway leading to his home, just off the Stragowna Road on the northern outskirts of Derrylin, and noticed a white car ahead of him, which quickly reversed into his car.
+He locked the doors, but two men smashed the windows and dragged him out.
 A third man threatened him with a Stanley knife, telling him to get into the boot of a black Audi.
 The attackers then set Lunneys' car and the white car on fire.

 Lunney managed to unlock the boot and tried to escape but was beaten and thrown back into the car.

 He was then driven across the border to County Cavan to a place he described as "an old farmyard space" and taken inside a horsebox.
 The man with the knife said, "You know why you're here.
 It's about QIH and you're going to resign", to which Kevin Lunney said "Yes".

 The man with the knife then ran the knife under each of Lunneys' nails, then the gang poured bleach over his hands and rubbed them roughly with a rag.
 They then cut his clothes off, leaving deep cuts, poured bleach on the cuts and rubbed them roughly with a rag.
 Kevin Lunney thought he was screaming, but didn't remember.

 The gang told Lunney they had watched him, his family and the other directors and if the directors did not resign the gang would come after them.

 The man with the knife also cut Lunneys' face five or six times on each side of his face and cut the letters "QIH" into Lunneys' chest.
 His leg was hit with a short fencepost or baseball bat - he heard it break.
 His leg was hit a second time, leaving it broken in two places.

 The gang said "We have to rough you up, we have to mark you, we have to make sure you remember."

 He was dumped on the side of a road in County Cavan.
 He feared he was going to die as he was cold, in excruciating pain and losing blood.

-He was found by a man driving a tractor saw him on the side of the road around 21:00 BST and called the Gardaí.
+He was found by a man driving a tractor who saw him on the side of the road around 21:00 BST and called the Gardaí.